-The major exception: coffee ice cream!
-I know very few people who don’t like coffee ice cream (or non-dairy coffee ice cream substitute) every once in a while.
+The major exception is coffee ice cream!
+I know very few people who don’t like a coffee ice cream recipe or flavor (or a non-dairy coffee ice cream substitutes) every once in a while.
 “It’s great!
-It tastes like coffee ice cream,” is a phrase I’ve heard from coffee professionals while assuring people that we don’t look down on people who drink coffee with milk.
+It tastes like coffee ice cream,” is a phrase I’ve heard from coffee professionals while assuring people that we don’t look down on people who drink coffee with milk or heavy cream.

-So we did the very hard work of grabbing a few cold pints (and quarts) and put them through our ultra-scientific method — re: tasted them.
-Here are our picks for most every kind of coffee ice cream you could be in the mood for!
+So we did the very hard work of grabbing a few cold pints (and quarts) of different ice cream flavors and putting them through our ultra-scientific method — re: tasted them.
+Here are our picks for every kind of coffee ice cream you could be in the mood for!

 Best authentic coffee flavor

 McConnell’s Turkish Coffee Ice Cream ($12 for 1 pint)